UK delays evacuation flight from coronavirus epicenter in China

-LONDON (Reuters) - Britain has delayed a planned evacuation of its citizens from the coronavirus hit Chinese city of Wuhan because it has not yet got the correct permissions from Chinese authorities for a flight to leave.
+LONDON (Reuters) - Britain has been forced to delay a planned evacuation of its citizens from the Chinese city of Wuhan, the epicenter of a coronavirus outbreak, because it has not yet got the correct permissions from Chinese authorities for a flight to leave.

-Britain had planned to fly back its citizens to a Royal Air Force base but the flight is now unlikely to take off on Thursday.
+Britain had planned to fly back its citizens to a military base but the flight is now unlikely to take off on Thursday.
+It is hoped that the flight may depart on Friday instead, according to British sources.

 “We are doing everything we can to get British people in Wuhan safely back to the UK,” a Foreign Office spokeswoman said.